US says it destroyed 16 mine-laying vessels as Iran threatens to block Gulf oil exports

 Lebanon reports more deaths

-Multiple Israeli strikes killed seven people across southern Lebanon, the Lebanese Health Ministry said early Wednesday.
+Multiple Israeli strikes across southern Lebanon killed seven people, the Lebanese Health Ministry said early Wednesday.

 Israel said it was working to intercept missiles from Iran and Hezbollah, which began firing on Israel after the start of the war.